-There are two categories that flood protection falls into and ideally buildings should be fitted with both.
+There are two categories that flood protection falls into and ideally buildings at risk should be fitted with both.

-- Removable Barriers on doors and windows
+- removable barriers on doors and windows

-- Temporary Seals for doors and air bricks
+- temporary seals for doors and air bricks

-- One-way valves on toilets and drainage pipes to decrease the risk of sewage backing up into a building during a flood
+- one-way valves on toilets and drainage pipes to decrease the risk of sewage backing up into a building during a flood

-- Pump and sump systems which drain water from below floor level faster than it rises.
+- pump and sump systems which drain water from below floor level faster than it rises.